Latest

 Read more about the project via the World Bank.

-This article first appeared in UNOPS.
+This article first appeared in UNOPS., filtered_html

 Overnight, Mumtaz and her daughters lost their source of income, joining 94 per cent of the women in the country outside the workforce.
 Ahmad, Baghlan province“The floods destroyed the canal I use to irrigate my lands so I could not cultivate anything and this put my family in a very difficult economic position.”Approximately 85 per cent of Afghans rely on rain-fed agriculture for their livelihoods.
 Yet across this landlocked country, with temperatures that range between -20°C and +45°C, early frost and unpredictable precipitation patterns can greatly impact production – alter lands that so many depend upon to graze cattle and cultivate crops.